mochajs/mocha/docs/index.md

 #### Features

 - see all tests in VS Code sidebar menu
-- run & debug tests for each level hierarchy from all tests to a single test (and each describe of course)
+- run & debug tests for each level hierarchy from all tests to a single test (and each suite)
 - auto run tests on file save
 - see tests results directly in the code editor